dcostat04/dcostat04/README.md

 Link to Fitness website: <a href="https://dcostat04.github.io/Fitness-Freak-/" target="_blank" title="Fitness Freak">Fitness Freak</a> <br>
 Link to MESA-FCRIT Official website: <a href="https://mesafcrit.in/" target="_blank" title="Mesa FCRIT">MESA-FCRIT</a> <br>
 🌱 I’m good at frontend(Html,css ,Js,ReactJS and NextJS) and backend(Flask and Django).<br>
-🌱 I’m also learning Blockchain,Cyber Security and Machine Learning <br>
+🌱 I’m also interested in Cyber Security, Blockchain and Machine Learning <br>

 <table>
 <tr>